addania/coding/src/pages/Debugging.md

 event.target
 ```

-and see all the options we have that can be used as event.target.
-Target.event set is pre-defined and doesn't display any custom values, like prop names.
+and see all the options we have that can be used as <code>event.target</code>. <code>Event.target</code> set is pre-defined and doesn't display any custom values, like prop names.

 To read custom properties, we can use:
 ```
 event.target.attribute
 ```
-For example if we gave our button attribute <code>user</code>, then we can access it by
+For example, if we gave our button attribute <code>user</code>, then we can access it by
 ```
 event.target.attribute.user
 ```